-Medication will be administered by the Centre staff only when it is not possible at home, and only when the parent(s) of the child have given written authorization.
+Medication will be administered by the Centre full time staff only when it is not possible at home, and only when the parent(s) of the child have given written authorization.

-Prescription and non-prescription medication will be administered by staff with a signed consent from the parent(s) with dates, times and dosage clearly indicated.
+Prescription and non-prescription medication will be administered by a full time staff with a signed consent from the parent(s) with dates, times and dosage clearly indicated.
 Further, recommended dosages must not exceed those on the original container unless recommended by a physician in writing.